 There are a lot of different elements to this design; the seven trees, the glade beneath the trees, and the background to the whole pattern.
 The early designs use fairly natural colour palettes for the trees.
 It was when I coloured one of the trees lilac, that later designs really began to look interesting.
 So using compound and clipping paths I could re-colour each of the elements in turn using any of the 60+ colours in my swatch library.

 Creating This Page

 With so many colour combinations it would be impractical to show all of them.
-Here I have chosen a selection of combinations that I feel are interesting.
+Here I have chosen a selection of my favourite colour combinations that I feel are interesting.
 Smaller screen sizes are designed to display less colour examples.
-On this page I have shown a small sample of my favourite colour combinations.